 While it’s good advice for any SMEs to keep on top of operating costs, this is especially relevant for those looking to save money.
 With the increase in gas and electricity prices, one of the most important factors to assess is your energy bill.
 Make sure you understand exactly what you’re being charged, and use a comparison site to see if you can get a better deal elsewhere.

 And there are other ways to make savings, too: perhaps you could move to full-time home working, for example, eliminating costly office rents.
-Or cut down on third party contractors, such as external PR and marketing teams?
+Or cut down on third-party contractors, such as external PR and marketing teams?
 If money is tight, you might also be tempted to cut staff hours, but remember that your employees may well be struggling too.
 And while you might not be in a position to increase their wages, there are other things you can do — such as ensuring that all invoices are paid on time.
 A GoSolo Business Account can help you manage your outgoings quickly and efficiently, so you never miss a payday.

 Learn from the past

 If there’s one thing that SMEs have learned to do over the past few years, it’s adapt.
 For many business owners, their companies have evolved in ways that they could never have expected since the coronavirus pandemic began.
 But against all the odds, they’ve survived.
-If your business falls into this category, look at how you made it through those challenging months and see if there are any lessons that can be applied to the current situation.
+If your business falls into this category, look at how you made it through those challenging months and see if any lessons can be applied to the current situation.
 Did you find new customers in an unlikely place, for example, or adjust your business model to benefit from emerging trends?
-You’ve already learned how to be resilient, and reinterpreting those skills can help you to move forwards.
+You’ve already learned how to be resilient, and reinterpreting those skills can help you to move forward.

 Keep on top of your cash flow

-It’s always important to keep a close eye on your cash flow, but if you’re concerned about rising costs you can gain a lot from monitoring your incomings and outgoings on a micro level.
+It’s always important to keep a close eye on your cash flow, but if you’re concerned about rising costs, you can gain a lot from monitoring your incomings and outgoings on a micro level.
 The more you know about where you’re spending your money, the better you can plan for an uncertain future — and spot any pitfalls long before they materialise.
 It’s also worth streamlining your payment system, encouraging customers to settle any outstanding debts promptly and without hassle.
 With a GoSolo Business Account, you can choose between a number of secure payment solutions.

 Get government help